G4TGJ/g4tgj.github.io/_posts/2020-04-07-Morse-Keyer.md

 published: true
 ---

+**Update 10/4/2020:** I have released v1.1 of the software to set the configuration from EEPROM.
+See [this update](https://g4tgj.github.io/Morse-Keyer-2/).

 During these difficult coronavirus times I seem to be as busy as ever.
 I am lucky enough to still have a job that I can do from home, plus I have two daughters who need help with their home schooling.
 And the good weather means we are spending lots of time in the garden - it might actually look tidy soon.
 However, I have decided to do some lockdown projects and here is my first, a morse keyer.